jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 * the def_ keyword
 * a name
-* parentheses and a colon at the end
+* parentheses with the inputs allowed, and a colon at the end
 * the code that makes up the :ref:`function<what is a function?>` (its body) comes after the colon

 .. code-block:: python